opencog/generate/opencog/generate/README.md

 Below are the details of the data structures in use, and the algorithms used to perform the breadth-first search.

+== Terminology
+Some terms used in the code.

+* Each "jigsaw-puzzle piece" is called a "section".
+This is a poor choice of terminology, since several connected pieces are also a section (per formal definition of "a section" in mathematics).

+* The label on each puzzle-piece is called a "point" or "vertex".
+  All pieces are labelled.

+* "Aggregation" means attaching new pieces to the existing assembly of pieces.

+Other terminology is introduced below.

+== Breadth-first Aggregation
 The breadth-first algo starts when it is given a single puzzle-piece.
 It creates an ordered list of the (unconnected) connectors on the puzzle
 piece: this is called the "odometer".
 It gets this name because each